Mortgage Overpayment Calculator

 - Remaining loan term

-- Current interest rate on your existing mortgage deal
+- The current interest rate on your existing mortgage deal

 - The amount you wish to overpay by – either monthly and/or a lump sum